-Although the holiday season is usually thought of as a time of celebration, for many who live with mental illnesses, it can bring numerous challenges.
-But proactive measures like the following can make managing mental health difficulties during the holidays less of a hurdle.
+Although holidays are usually thought of as times of celebration, for many who live with mental illnesses, they can bring numerous challenges.
+But proactive measures like the following can make managing mental health difficulties less of a hurdle.

 Awareness of Triggers